KROT47/ultimate-extend/readme.md

     // if true: deeper objects will be extended too
     deep: true,

-    // if true: allows to extend object with itself
+    // if true: allows to extend object with itself ( careful here )
     extendSelf: false,

     // by default returns property from object to extend from by name